-Algorithm~\ref{code:merge} provides a pseudocode describing the merge operation specified above.
-For simplicity, in the pseudocode we merge sketch $S''$ into $S'$ so that after performing the procedure $S'$ becomes the sketch $S$ resulting from the merge operation .
-We remark that inserting a single item $x$ can be viewed as a trivial merge with a summary consisting just of $x$ (with weight $1$).
+Algorithm~\ref{code:merge} provides pseudocode describing the merge operation specified above.
+We note that inserting a single item $x$ can be viewed as a trivial merge with a summary consisting just of $x$ (with weight $1$).

 Several remarks and observations are in order.
 First, the combined buffer contains at most $2\cdot S.B$ items before the merge procedure begins performing compactions level-by-level, because each buffer of $S'$ and each buffer of $S''$ stores at most $S.B$ items.
-Second, when we perform a compaction on a level-$h$ buffer during a merge procedure, it contains no more than $\frac72 \cdot S.B$ items.
+Second, when we perform a compaction on a level-$h$ buffer during the merge procedure, it contains no more than $\frac72 \cdot S.B$ items.
 To see this, observe that there are three sources of input to the buffer at level $h$ during a merge operation: the at most $S.B$ items in $S'$ at level $h$ at the start of the merge operation, the at most $S.B$ items in $S''$ at level $h$ at the start of the merge operation, and the output of the level-$(h-1)$ buffer during the merge procedure.
-An easy inductive argument shows that the third source of inputs consists of at most $\frac32 \cdot S.B$ item, as follows: Observe that if the level-$(h-1)$ buffer has size at most $\frac72 S.B$ when it is compacted, then the number of items compacted by that buffer is at most $\frac72 S.B - \frac{1}{2} S.B = 3 S.B$, and hence the number of items output by the compaction is at most $\frac32 \cdot S.B$ (here, we also use that $S.B$ is divisible by four by~\eqref{eqn:setk-merge}, so $\frac32 \cdot S.B$ is even).
+An easy inductive argument shows that the third source of inputs consists of at most $\frac32 \cdot S.B$ items, as follows: Observe that if the level-$(h-1)$ buffer has size at most $\frac72 S.B$ when it is compacted, then the number of items compacted by that buffer is at most $\frac72 S.B - \frac{1}{2} S.B = 3 S.B$, and hence, the number of items output by the compaction is at most $\frac32 \cdot S.B$ (here, we also use that $S.B$ as defined in~\eqref{eqn:setk-merge} is divisible by four, so $\frac32 \cdot S.B$ is even).
 This guarantees that at the time a level-$h$ buffer is actually compacted during a merge procedure, it contains no more than $\frac72 \cdot S.B$ items.